Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/16-Penetration Testing1/Solutions-Penetration Testing.md

 ![14](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/Images/14.png)

-Now, you can access and review output at [TXT](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/zenmapscan.txt)
+Now, you can access and review output at [zenmapscan.txt](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/zenmapscan.txt)

-   - Zenmap vulnerability script command:
+**Zenmap vulnerability script command:**

 So now we have identified this vulnerability then we can answer the following questions for our client:

-  1. What is the vulnerability:
+  1. What is the vulnerability?

        - **ANS:** As per the below screenshots, Zenmap was able to identify the vulnerable service for port 139/445.

 ![19](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/Images/19.png)

 ![20](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/Images/20.png)

 ![21](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/Images/21.png)

-  2. Why is it dangerous:
+  2. Why is it dangerous?

        - **ANS:**

           - This is dangerous due to the VSFTPD 2.3.4 backdoor attack can be applied on port 21 via a malicious code, if successful execution, opens the backdoor on port 6200.
               - This backdoor was introduced into the vsftpd-2.3.4.tar.gz archive between June 30th, 2011, and July 1st, 2011 according to the most recent information available.
 This backdoor was removed on July 3rd, 2011.
               - The concept of the attack on VSFTPD 2.3.4 is to trigger the malicious vsf_sysutil_extra(); function by sending a sequence of specific bytes on port 21, which on successful execution, results in opening the backdoor on port 6200 of the system and running as root.

           - The Windows Server Message Block (SMB) gets access through the organization's networks, the SMB protocols used by PCs for file and printer sharing, along with the remote access services.
               - SMB vulnerabilities allow their payloads to spread laterally through connected systems.

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server?

        - **ANS:**

+          - The vsftpd-2.3.4. the patch was released on July 3, 2011, with the patch constantly monitored and updated.
+              - The vsftpd-2.3.4. backdoor reported on 2011-07-04 (CVE-2011-2523).

+          - The SMB (CVE-2017-0145) patch was released by Microsoft MS17-010, and the SAMBA (CVE-2017-0145) patches were released by Red Hat for Linux RHSA-2017:1390.